 Lobbying Contacts - (PAL Section 2987)

-The purpose of this Policy is to ensure that the New York State Thruway Authority (Authority) records and maintains lobbying contacts in accordance with Article 12-A, Section 2987 of the Public Authorities Law, as established by the Public Authorities Reform Act of 2009.
+The purpose of this Policy is to ensure that the New York State Thruway Authority (Authority) records and maintains lobbying contacts in accordance with Article 12-A, Section 2987 of the Public Authorities Law, as established by the Public Authorities Reform Act of 2009 and as amended to compel uniform standards of transparency and accountability with regard to recording contacts made by lobbyists to members, officers or employees of State authorities.

 Every person or organization retained, employed or designated by any client to engage in lobbying.
 The term “lobbyist” shall not include any officer, director, trustee, employee, counsel or agent of the State, or any municipality or subdivision thereof of New York when discharging their official duties; except those officers, directors, trustees, employees, counsels, or agents of colleges, as defined by Section 2 of the Education Law.